ncats/translator-modules/README.md

 *c:\Windows\System32\Drivers\etc\hosts*).
 Recording this `hosts` setting will ensure that, for example, CWL run workflows will find the microservices even when run from outside of a Docker container.

+### Service Container Memory Consumption

+One additional concern relating to memory intensive services (currently, mainly the *jaccard* microservice, which caches a significant portion of GO terms into memory and is empirically observed to require about 5GB to run) may be Docker-imposed container RAM limits.
+On Linux, this limit defaults to "all of memory" thus, memory intensive services will likely have enough memory on a decent sized machine; however, the Docker for Mac and Docker for Windows variants impose stricter limits, usually about 2.0 GB.
+This limit may be reset manually through the Docker Desktop resource in the Docker Desktop Preferences.. dialog.
+At the time of this writing, a setting of at least 3 GB is needed to run the Jaccard on the Mac.
+Users on Macs can see https://docs.docker.com/docker-for-mac/ for details about how to adjust the maximum container memory 'resource' using Docker for Mac Desktop Preferences.
+The "Advanced" settings for Docker for Windows Preferences provide similar facilities (see https://docs.docker.com/docker-for-windows/).

+Interestingly, the Jaccard service running in a guest Ubuntu Linux VM within VMware running on a Windows 10 machine, requires over 4.77 GB or RAM.
+One conjectures that Mac and Linux have different memory models!

+### Building and Running the Microservices

 Assuming the necessary Docker and Compose software is installed, building and running the required microservices involves typing in following commands, from within the project root directory: